Alabama man faces 2nd execution date this year for killing

 Associated Press

-Willie B. Smith III, 52, was scheduled to receive a lethal injection at 6 p.m.
-CDT at a southwest Alabama prison for his conviction in the kidnapping and murder of 22-year-old Sharma Ruth Johnson.
+Willie B. Smith III, 52, was scheduled to receive a lethal injection at a southwest Alabama prison for his conviction in the kidnapping and murder of 22-year-old Sharma Ruth Johnson.
+The state prepared to carry out the execution Thursday evening after the U.S. Supreme Court denied a request to halt the plan.

 Prosecutors said Smith had a shotgun when he abducted Johnson in October 1991 from an ATM location in Birmingham.
 He withdrew money using her bank card and then took her to a cemetery and shot her in the back of the head.
 Johnson was the sister of a Birmingham police officer.